 We teach English, however, because we love literature and writing, and we strive to share this passion with our students.
 We believe that reading is an effective vehicle through which students can explore and engage in the world around them.
 For this reason, we expose students to a broad range of authors and genres from American, British, and World Literature.
 The core curriculum is supplemented by an array of electives inspired by faculty and student interest.

 Furthermore, we believe that there is joy and satisfaction in using words efficiently and effectively.
 We encourage our students to use writing to enhance their thinking and communicate their thoughts.
 Students write in many genres, including expository writing, free writing, creative writing, journal writing, playwriting and poetry -- and experience the writing process through editing, revision, and proofreading.

-If you have any questions about Solebury School’s English Department, please contact department chair Sarah Sargent at email@example.com.
+If you have any questions about Solebury School’s English Department, please contact department chair Sarah May at firstname.lastname@example.org.